 The following should be used as a guideline when deciding whether your employer is at fault:

-If your employer fails to ensure your safety by not following any of the outlined procedures and you are injured as a result, you could be eligible for compensation.
+If your employer fails to ensure your safety by not following any of the outlined procedures and you are injured as a result, you could be eligible for employer’s liability compensation claim.
 If you are injured whilst at work, there is no need to worry about losing your job by making a compensation claim as your employer is legally obliged to have worker compensation insurance.
 This means the compensation will come out of their insurance policy rather than their own pocket.
 Throughout the employer’s liability claims procedure, we will be at your side and ensure you are kept up to date.
 If you want to bring an employer’s liability claim against your place of work after an accident, that was not your fault, then contact our personal injury solicitors on 01616 966 229.

 What is worker compensation insurance?

-All employers are required to have comprehensive worker compensation insurance also known as Employment Liability Insurance, to protect themselves and their employers in the event of an accident at work.
-Worker compensation insurance pays for any compensation claims, meaning in the event of an accident and where a claim is filed the insurance policy pays the compensation ensuring the employer does not have to pay for it personally or through company funds.
+All employers are required to have comprehensive worker compensation insurance also known as Employment Liability Insurance, to protect themselves and their employees in the event of an accident at work.
+Worker compensation insurance pays for any compensation claims, meaning in the event of an accident and where a claim is filed, the insurance policy pays the compensation ensuring the employer does not have to pay for it personally or through company funds.

 What if my employer has gone bankrupt?

 If you are injured at work, and the incident was not your fault, contact us as soon as possible.
 A claim will have to be made against your employer who will then pass this on to their insurance provider.
-Their insurance provider will no doubt do everything they can to try and avoid paying out and will often ignore a claim unless a solicitor is involved.
+Their insurance provider will no doubt do everything they can to try and to (not and) avoid paying out and will often ignore a claim unless a solicitor is involved.
 This is why it is so important to contact our specialist accident at work solicitors.
-We have years of experience in dealing with accident at work claims, especially where an employer is to blame.
+We have years of experience in dealing with accident at work claims, especially where it comes to employer’s liability insurance claims.

 Why should I claim?

-An accident at work compensation claim helps pay for any loss of earnings should you be unable to work due to your injuries as well as any medical treatments you may need as a result.
+An accident at work compensation claim helps pay for any loss of earnings you may have experienced if you were unable to work due to your injuries as well as any medical treatments you may need as a result.
 It also helps pave the way for new safety measures to be introduced, potentially saving others from injury as your employer will then be required to take the appropriate steps to ensure an accident does not happen again.

-For expert advice on accident at work compensation claims or to speak to an expert about employer liability contact the specialist accident at work compensation claim solicitors at Stephensons on 0203 816 0065.
-Initial advice is free and claims are handled on a no win, no fee basis.
+For expert advice on accident at work compensation claims or to speak to an expert about employer liability contact the specialist accident at work compensation claim solicitors at Stephensons on 01616 966 229.
 We’re here to help and your best interests are at the heart of everything we do.